DanaSender/RCNN_Cell_Detection/README.md

 The image following displays marked cells in new images therefore there is no actual labeling.
 ![Instance Segmentation Sample](assets/RCNN_on_new_images.JPG)

+# User Example
+This folder illustrates an example of running the model I trained.
+The folder contains a jupyter file and a folder contains one image.
+In order to run the example, the user should update the path of the folder where the images we want to examine are located and then run the program.
+The output for each image is its division into three channels and in each channel the number of cells detected.

+If there are several images in the folder (more than one) then, in each image the cells will be displayed by bounding boxes and the number of cells identified in it will be written.
+Once the program finished plotting all the images, the final number of cells in each of the channels will be printed.

 ## Requirements
 Python 3.4, TensorFlow 1.3, Keras 2.0.8 and other common packages listed in `requirements.txt`.